 Side yards that are long and narrow present a design challenge.
 Are you, yourself struggling with this challenge?
-Do you need some landscaping ideas to tackle it?
 If so, begin by asking yourself two questions about the space along the side of your house:

 Deciding on a Walkway or Pathway

 Do you often find yourself cutting through the side yard in question (that is, the left side yard or the right side yard) on a practical mission?
 For example, if you had to push a garden cart filled with compost from the backyard to the front yard, would you tend to cut through this particular area?
 If so, it behooves you to build a no-nonsense walkway through the area, a surface that you will not be tripping on.

 A flagstone walkway, for instance, will provide a nice, even surface.
 Other materials that yield a smooth surface include: